What follows is a partial list of states in which legislation related to "academic bills of rights" was introduced.

 SB 2849 sought to establish an Academic Bill of Rights applicable to all institutions of higher education in the state.
 The bill failed.

-The Kansas House Committee on Appropriations held a hearing on March 15, 2006 to consider HCR 5035 (.pdf), expressing the sense of the legislature that public colleges and univerities in Kansas adopt an "Academic Bill of Rights."
+The Kansas House Committee on Appropriations held a hearing on March 15, 2006 to consider HCR 5035 (.pdf), expressing the sense of the legislature that public colleges and universities in Kansas adopt an "Academic Bill of Rights."
 Joe Yanik, president of the Kansas Conference and professor of mathematics at Emporia State University testified on behalf of AAUP and distributed the Committee A statement on the Academic Bill of Rights.
 David Horowitz also testified in favor of the resolution and spent much of his time attacking womens' studies programs in particular.

 HCR 25 (.pdf) requested each public postsecondary education management board to take certain actions to assure that board and institutional policies, rules, and procedures meet specified guidelines relative to intellectual independence, academic freedom, intellectual diversity, and the pursuit of knowledge and truth.
 The bill died when the legislature adjourned.